Entertainment News Roundup: ‘Star Trek: Picard’ romantically going where Picard hasn’t gone before; Kim Kardashian now legally single from Kanye West and more | Entertainment

 Entertainment News Roundup: ‘Star Trek: Picard’ romantically going where Picard hasn’t gone before; Kim Kardashian now legally single from Kanye West and more

-Model Amber Valletta, wearing minimal makeup, strolled down a sand-covered catwalk in a long patchwork coat at the close of show, showcasing the design house's understated approach.
+McCartney and Lamar complete the list of headliners for the main Pyramid stage at the June 22-26 festival after Billie Eilish and Diana Ross were previously announced as part of the line-up.
 CNN confirms streaming service CNN+ to launch this spring Cable news network CNN said on Wednesday it will launch a news and entertainment streaming service called CNN+ this spring, at an initial discounted subscription price of $2.99 a month.

 Following is a summary of current entertainment news briefs.